 I bought an old table almost two years ago and began to refinish it.
-You can see how my first attempts flopped in this post.
+I finally finished it this week.

 This is the table top right after we started sanding it.